yufuquant/rust-bybit/README.md

 }
 ```

 This is a simple example that just print the received WebSocket responses.
 There are some more complex [examples](https://github.com/yufuquant/rust-bybit/tree/main/examples) for real usage demonstration, such as maintaining a local order book.
-You can run `cargo run --example local_order_book` to see how it works.
+You can run `cargo run --example local_orderbook` to see how it works.

 ## Donate